Why getting a tattoo hurts — the science behind inking

 Banks also recounts how the girl wailed and writhed but two women held her down, occasionally beating her, for more than an hour until the tattoo was complete.

-Thankfully, tattooing changed since then.
-Modern tattoo artists use clean, precise units to deposit dye by mechanically driving one or several needles soldered together in and out of the skin, usually from 80 to 150 times a second, like this:
+Thankfully, tattooing changed a lot since then.
+Modern tattoo artists use clean, precise units to deposit dye by mechanically driving one or several needles soldered together in and out of the skin, usually from 80 to 150 times a second.

 But we know we can get a scratch and not feel any pain or cut our fingers on paper without so much as a blink.
 So why is tattooing so notoriously painful?
 Well, it’s all because of where the pigment needs to go to make a tattoo permanent.
 Let’s look at your skin’s structure to find out why.